geolysis-dev/.github/profile/README.md

 </div>

 Geolysis LLC is building a comprehensive Geotechnical Software Toolkit for the Geotechnical engineering industry.
-Geolysis consist of four (4) different projects namely,
+The toolkit consist of four (4) different projects namely,
 [`geolysis python package`][geolysis_pkg_url],
 `geolysis for excel` (or `geolysis for microsoft excel`),